cybersamx/go-recipes/retry/no-framework/README.md

 An example of how you would keep retrying to connect to MongoDB.

-## Requirements

-For this example, we deliberately don't want to connect to the database as we want to build a robust retry strategy.
+For this example, we deliberately don't want to connect to the database to test retry.

 ## Setup